-If you’re thinking of getting a Husky as your next dog, you may have asked yourself, “Do Huskies shed?”
+If you’re considering getting a Siberian Husky as your next dog, you may have asked yourself, “Do Huskies shed?”

 As an owner of several Huskies throughout my life, I know quite a bit about the breed.

-Not only do they look beautiful, but both of my Huskies had beautiful personalities.
+They looked beautiful, and both of my Huskies had beautiful personalities.

-My first Husky, named Shakiya (who I owned as a small child), had a beautiful coat of fur, and bright baby blue eyes that you couldn’t miss from a mile away.
+My first Husky, Shakiya (whom I owned as a small child), had a beautiful coat of fur and bright baby blue eyes that you couldn’t miss from a mile away.

-He was independent and protective, but still, let me dress him up in crazy outfits daily.
+He was independent and protective but still let me dress him in crazy outfits daily.

-My second Husky, Mateyo, had brown eyes, a thick coat of fur, and was one of the most sensitive dogs I have ever owned.
+My second Husky, Mateyo, had brown eyes and a thick fur coat and was one of the most sensitive dogs I have ever owned.

 But what about all of that fur?